a11yproject/a11yproject.com/_posts/2013-01-16-future-proof-your-accessibility.md

 Your future self, coworkers, and most importantly customers and clients will thank you for developing with accessibility in mind.

-## Tech deb goes down when accessibility goes up
+## Tech debt goes down when accessibility goes up

 The best way to future proof your accessibility efforts is to ensure websites and applications are built with a foundation in [proper HTML semantics](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML).
 We can help ensure we are future-proofing our project by following two rules from [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21/#robust) (WCAG): **Parsing** and **Name, Role, Value**.